JabaMgebrishvili/Quiz3-4-DataAnalytics/README.md

 # Tasks

-Task 1: Data Preprocessing
+Task 1: Data Preprocessing:
 •	Imported the dataset using pandas.
 •	Inspected the dataset for missing values and general information.
 •	Split the 'Datum' column into separate 'Date' and 'Time' columns.
 •	Filled missing values with 'Unknown'.
 •	Dropped unnecessary columns.

-Task 2: Data Transformation
+Task 2: Data Transformation:
 •	Converted the 'Date' column to datetime format and extracted the year.
 •	Categorized missions into 'old', 'new', and 'latest' based on the year.

-Task 3: Data Reshaping
+Task 3: Data Reshaping:
 •	Used melt(), pivot_table(), stack(), and crosstab() functions to reshape the data.

-Task 4: Data Visualization
+Task 4: Data Visualization:
 •	Created different types of charts to visualize the data:
 1. Line Chart: Rocket values over time.
 2. Bar Chart: Mission count by company.